• Skip to primary navigation

 Check out the CrispLid Here!
 This lid is an add-on tool that turns your current multi-pot into a convection oven.

-I have been known to make any meal into something that I can eat on a tortilla.
+I have been known to make any meal into something I can eat on a tortilla.
 I am proud of this skill.
 Everything is better when wrapped in a warm tortilla especially if it involves crispy spicy battered fish.

 Baja fish tacos cooked in an airfryer.
 Street taco sized corn tortillas and white sauce make these super authentic.